palangui/KQL_hunting/README.md

 # KQL_hunting
-Repository of custom-made queries that have been useful to detect interesting things (malware / red-teams) from Dendender:
+Repository of custom-made queries that have been useful to detect interesting things (malware / red-teams) from Defender.
+I will update it little by little

 - Potential DLL Order Hijacking
 - Suspicious DLL loaded in the address space of Rundll32